 The Clerk shall:

-Maintain custody of the records of the discussion of and of the action taken on all issues coming before meetings of the Board of Trustees; membership
+Maintain custody of the records of the discussion of and of the action taken on all issues coming before meetings of the Board of Trustees;

+Maintain the official records of the membership of the Corporation

-Give notice or cause notice to be given of all meetings of the Board of Trustees; and
+C. Give notice or cause notice to be given of all meetings of the Board of Trustees; and

-.
-Perform such other duties as the Board of Trustees or the President may impose.
+D. Perform such other duties as the Board of Trustees or the President may impose.

 SECTION 6 – Tenure